Glossary TermApril 20, 2024

 • Small altcoin: $50,000 daily volume = shallow, risky market

 Pro tip: Always check volume before trading.
-You might be able to get into a trade, but can you get out?
+You might get into a trade, but can you get out?

 Types of Volume